beyondcivic/.github/profile/README.md

 <div align="center">

-_“We build the trust infrastructure for data-driven ecosystems.
-Ready for a connected future.”_
+_"We build the trust infrastructure for data-driven ecosystems.
+Ready for a connected future."_

 ⭐️ _If you find our work impactful, show support by starring our repositories!_